The human body can naturally heal itself after an injury. That’s why a bruise on the skin quickly recovers, and broken bones mend in six weeks.

 PMT triggers the body to use its body repair mechanisms to heal itself.
-Usually, the doctors inject a small amount of placental tissues matrix product into the injured parts of the body.
+Usually, the doctors inject a small amount of placental tissue matrix product into the injured parts of the body.

-This therapy is like a tissue allograft, whereby the doctor uses a special lab that carefully tests, purifies and concentrates selected placenta lining extract.
-PTM is still a new concept, but it has been proven to improve the torn ligaments, reduce back and joint pains and heal wounds quickly.
+This therapy is like a tissue allograft, whereby the doctor uses a special lab that carefully tests, purifies, and concentrates selected placenta lining extract.
+PTM is still a new concept, but it has been proven to improve torn ligaments, reduce back and joint pains and heal wounds quickly.

-This treatment requires doctor’s expertise in ultrasound guided diagnosis of injury and ultrasound guidance of a needle used for hydro dissection.
+This treatment requires a doctor’s expertise in the ultrasound-guided diagnosis of injury and ultrasound guidance of a needle used for hydro dissection.
 Hydrodissection provides a long-lasting relief when done by an expert.

 Tendon Percutaneous Tenotomy

-Tenotomy therapy is used to jump-start the body’s ability to heal itself by reducing scar, calcium deposits and improving circulation..
+Tenotomy therapy is used to jump-start the body’s ability to heal itself by reducing scars, calcium deposits, and improving circulation.
 It is done using a special powered needle that uses combined energy from a pressurized jet of water and rapid needle vibration to break up diseased tissue.

-The medical ozone therapy uses a purified ozone gas derived from a 100% medical oxygen to stimulate healing, reduce inflammation and eliminate local infections .
+Medical ozone therapy uses a purified ozone gas derived from 100% medical oxygen to stimulate healing, reduce inflammation and eliminate local infections.
 It can be injected directly into an injured area, inhaled as an ozonated extra virgin olive oil or administered intravenously.
-As highlighted in this 2011 report, ozone therapy promises positive results in treating arthritis, activating the immune systems and disinfecting wounds.
+As highlighted in this 2011 report, ozone therapy promises positive results in treating arthritis, activating the immune systems, and disinfecting wounds.

 Is Regenerative Medicine An Ideal Option For You?